Last updated: October 18, 2022

 No. Avoid people who are immunocompromised or at high risk for severe disease, and nursing homes and other high-risk settings, until after at least 10 days.

-What does a well-fitted mask mean?
+What does a high-quality mask mean?

 General Prevention Recommendations for COVID-19